lightning/bolts/11-payment-encoding.md

 will be ignored by readers.

-The `r` field allows limited routing assistance: as specified it only allows minimum information to use private fields, but it could also assist in future partial-knowledge routing.
+The `r` field allows limited routing assistance: as specified it only allows minimum information to use private channels, but it could also assist in future partial-knowledge routing.
 Future formats are possible by altering the length, too.